 The best ways to boost your credit score, ranked by how fast they work and how much they move the needle: lower your credit utilization by paying down card balances before your statement closes (fastest, highest impact), dispute any errors on your credit report (fast, high impact if errors exist), add rent reporting to build payment history (moderate speed, high long-term impact), become an authorized user on a trusted family member's account (moderate speed), and open a secured credit card or credit-builder loan (slower, steady impact over time).
-For renters specifically, Roots Wealth Building Rewards combines rent reporting with a full toolkit of credit and home-buying tools for $10 a month.
+For renters specifically, Roots Growth combines rent reporting with financial education that earns you rewards to invest in real estate and access home-buying opportunities, all for $10 a month.

 The Ranked Framework: Speed vs. Impact